david32768/JynxWasm32/README.md

 # JynxWasm32

-  This reads a wasm file and produces a jynx file (JynxMacro library required to assemble)
+  This (2JYNX) reads a wasm file and produces a jynx file (JynxMacro library required to assemble).
+It can also just parse a wasm file (PARSE).
+It can be tested (TESTPARSE) with a w3c-1.0 testsuite file that contains 'module binary'.

 The supported extensions to the mvp are